gigilin7/ArXiv-Dataset/README.md

      * Conclusion: no suitable

 3. **Write it myself** ✔
-     * Idea: Use regex to find out the required content after observing the paper content (not including references)
+     * Idea: Use regex to find out the required content after observing the paper content ( not including references )
      * Method: divided into category, title, author, abstract, section (section is further divided into title, text, subsection)
-     * Execution time: about 7 hours (more than 2 million articles)
+     * Execution time: about 7 hours ( more than 2 million papers )
      * ⚠ The downloaded paper is a gz file, the encoding must use `ISO-8859-1` and `utf-8` is not available

 * The result is as following